digipost/signature-api-client-java/docs/_v4_x/3_portal_usecases.md

 ```

+As illustrated above, you should always query either the `statusChange` or the `TooEagerPollingException` to find out when you are allowed to poll for statuses next time.

 Retrieve a specific signer's status by calling the method `statusChange.getSignatureFrom(SignerIdentifier)`.
-The `SignerIdentifier` parameter must be created by using [one of the static method](https://javadoc.io/page/no.digipost.signature/signature-api-client-java/latest/no/digipost/signature/client/portal/SignerIdentifier.html) corresponding with the method you used when creating the signature job.
+The `SignerIdentifier` parameter must be created by using [one of the static methods](https://javadoc.io/page/no.digipost.signature/signature-api-client-java/latest/no/digipost/signature/client/portal/SignerIdentifier.html) corresponding with the method you used when creating the signature job.

 ``` java